-In June, the crowds were light as we navigated our way through the Florentine streets.
+In May, the crowds were light as we navigated our way through the Florentine streets.
 I can’t stress enough how much more enjoyable a trip is when there is less people and great weather.
-The city is very walk able; in fact, that is how most of the locals get around (we only took a taxi once in the city to the airport).
+The city is very walkable; in fact, that is how most of the locals get around (we only took a taxi once in the city to the airport).

 We got a glimpse of the Gates of Saint Nicholas from across the river on the way to the bridge.

-Our journey to the most famous bridge in Italy, Pont Vecchio, was very lovely and we walked it many times.
-It is only about a 25-30 minute walk from the Florence Cathedral.
+Our journey to the most famous bridge in Italy, Ponte Vecchio, was very lovely and we walked it many times.
+It is only about a 10-15 minute walk from the Florence Cathedral.
 We loved the sites and the architecture, while Coco loved the attention he got as he pranced through the town.

 Don’t be surprised at all the people who will want to talk to you about your dog, especially those walking their dogs too.
 We had many people approach us and ask ‘machio o femmina’ (male or female).
 We later learned they ask this to determine if the dogs will get along or not.